aweager/mux-api/README.md

 Piping data to and from files (usually fifos):
 - _save_: saves multiple values, specified as a map from key -> file to write to.
 Analogous to "get"
-- _replace_: replaces all values with the contents of the files specified in the arguments.
+- _replace_: replaces the value store with the contents of the files specified in the arguments.
 Analogous to "set"
 - _load_: loads multiple values into the store, specified as a map from key -> file to read from.
 Analogous to "update"